megsmedes/GISmedes/FieldMaps.md

 nav_order: 2
 ---

-#Maps Created using ArcGIS FieldMaps
+## Maps Created using ArcGIS FieldMaps

+### I created this map in FieldMaps.
+I plotted locations in my backyard and created a map from the points, lines, and polygons.